syedmustafa007/ComputerScience/GitHub.md

 - `git reset HEAD~1`: Deletes recent commit
 - `git push -u <REPO_LINK> main`: Push a commit to Github.
 - `git pull <REPO_LINK> main`: Pull all commits from Github to linux.
+- `git diff` : Shows the differences and changes you have made in your project.
 ## **Github Examples**
 ```
 root@Dragonator:~/mustafa/Computer Science# git status